rct225/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-The values are different because instead of omitting the replaced values, they are replaced with a
+The values are different because instead of omitting the replaced values, they are replaced with an "actual" value.
+This increases the sum total of the steps and increases the number of observations resulting in a greater mean.
 ## Are there differences in activity patterns between weekdays and weekends?

 ```r